TheInfernitex/RentWheelZ/README.md

 - Forgot Password functionality
 - Profile Page with Dynamic Data Fetching and Updation
 - Delete Account with a single click
+- See available Vehicles
+- Searching and Filtering